 Most efforts to aid victims of domestic violence usually come into play long after the initial abuse has happened and the victim has no options left.
 The Avon Program for Women and Justice at the O’Connor House is working to change this pattern.

-Lucia Howard, the founding co-chair of the program, works with law enforcement, attorneys and members of the community to change the options for domestic violence victims.
+Lucia Howard, the founding co-chair of the program, works with law enforcement, drug charge defense attorneys – Grafe & Batchelor, P.C. and members of the community to change the options for domestic violence victims.

 Howard said that “Justice Sandra Day O’Connor is very committed to a lot of women’s causes and she brought up focusing on domestic violence.”
 Domestic violence incidents are the greater portion of 911 calls that police respond to, but there is very little effort in curbing the domestic violence in the area.